 GASB Statement No. 61 - The Financial Reporting Entity: Omnibus.
 This Statement amends the requirements of GASB Statements No. 14, The Financial Reporting Entity, and No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
 The Statement amends the criteria for including a component unit, as well as the criteria for how to disclose component units' financial information.
 The Statement is effective for periods beginning after June 15, 2012.
-The Statement does not impact the Alumni Association.
+The Statement does affect the Alumni Association, but does not significantly change the financial reporting of the Association.